M-E-Rademaker/personal-website/content/about/main/index.md

   Given that an unconditional first principles approach is simply not feasible for me I've learned to embrace the advantages of pragmatism when resources are scarce: understanding just enough about a problem to deliver a satisfactory outcome is in many instances the most effective approach.
-Hence, I think its appropriate to claim that I am pragmatic and solution-oriented whenever a problem or projects involves constrains - which is, of course, always the case in a business context.
+Hence, I think it's appropriate to claim that I am pragmatic and solution-oriented whenever a problem or project involves constrains -- which is, of course, always the case in a business context.

   ### My reference system